 As expected, InsilicoVA performed best when using the causes and symptoms that closely matched the data.
 The differences between using the causes and symptoms from the data versus mapping to the InterVA causes and symptoms was greatest for neonates.
 The differences in population-level accuracy were generally larger than at the individual level.
 Even when using the ideal configuration InSilicoVA always had lower diagnostic accuracy than the Tariff 2.0 method.
 The difference was greatest for adults where, without health care variables, the predictive accuracy of InSilicoVA was 9.8 percentage points lower at the individual level, and 20.9 percentage points lower at the population level.
 This poorer performance, particularly for adult deaths, has significant implications for estimating cause of death patterns in countries where, in all cases, the vast majority of deaths occur among the in the adult population.
 [20]

-We have reviewed InSilicoVA for two complimentary purposes.
+We have reviewed InSilicoVA for two complementary purposes.
 First, we assessed the performance of the InSilicoVA method as a diagnostic algorithm for verbal autopsy.
-Second, InSilicoVA is a new piece of software that potentially could be applied routinely into vital statistics systems for deaths without physcian certification.
+Second, InSilicoVA is a new piece of software that potentially could be applied routinely into vital statistics systems for deaths without physician certification.
 Knowing that this is a potential use for this software, it is obviously important that the method can be easily applied, and with confidence about diagnostic accuracy, in settings with little technical and statistical support.
 The need for continuous vetting of model input parameters and verification of model convergence is likely to be problematic in many countries, and likely to result in low-quality cause of death statistics in countries where there are insufficient resources to procure these services.

 Compared with Tariff 2.0, we found that InSilicoVA performs significantly worse in correctly predicting causes of death.
 We were not able to identify any configuration of input parameters, for any age group, that outperformed published estimates from the Tariff 2.0 algorithm.
 InSilicoVA shows the most promising results for child and neonates, despite having noticeably fewer symptom predictors for these age groups, but even for these age groups still has noticeably lower diagnostic accuracy than Tariff 2.0.
-This results is generally consistent when comparing cause-specific performance between the two algorithms.
-For a few causes InSilicoVA had higher CCC.
-However, the increased sensitivity was at the expense of other causes which had signficantly lower concordance and may indicate that the model overfits to causes which may be easier to detect.
+This result is generally consistent when comparing cause-specific performance between the two algorithms.
+For a few causes, InSilicoVA had higher CCC.
+However, the increased sensitivity was at the expense of other causes, which had significantly lower concordance and may indicate that the model overfits to causes which may be easier to detect.
 This is especially evident for the neonate, where InSilicoVA achieved higher concordance for four causes, but predicted the other two causes at level equal to chance, as indicated by the uncertainty interval containing zero.
-This is in contrast to Tariff 2.0 which performed similarly across causes, with the exception of Stillbirth which had high concordance for both algorithms.
+This is in contrast to Tariff 2.0, which performed similarly across causes, with the exception of Stillbirth, which had high concordance for both algorithms.